Updated April 26, 2023

 - The Political Environment: These kinds of government comprise the political & ethical base such as democracy, socialism, dictatorship, monarchy, or consumerism.

-- The Legal Environment: The ruling of goods and services by the administration is very important to an international marketing organization.
-If the market is driven by the law, then it supports the price and circulation of products and services.
+- The Legal Environment: The administration’s ruling on goods and services is important to an international marketing organization.
+If the law drives the market, it supports the price and circulation of products and services.

-- Cultural Factor: The culture of any country is hugely significant in international marketing since it helps the organization to know the international marketing features that they must keep in purview.
-In the event of developing countries this is not the case, as foreign goods are highly liked as compared with locally made ones.
+- Cultural Factor: The culture of any country is hugely significant in international marketing since it helps the organization know the international marketing features they must keep in their purview.
+In the event of developing countries, this is not the case, as foreign goods are highly liked as compared with locally made ones.

 Global Marketing Definition

-Global marketing discusses the marketing actions coordinated and assimilated across numerous markets.
-Jonny K Johansson has defined Global Marketing as “a bigger brother to international marketing” i.e. it’s just an extension to international marketing.
+It discusses the marketing actions coordinated and assimilated across numerous markets.
+Jonny K Johansson has defined Global Marketing as “a bigger brother to international marketing” i.e. it’s just an extension of international marketing.
 Muhlbacher, Helmuth, and Dahringer have defined it as “Global/transnational Marketing focuses upon leveraging a company’s assets, experience and products globally and upon adapting to what is truly unique and different in each country”.

 Global Marketing Advantages

-- Whenever a business turns global, it is empirical that it should take advantage of the myriad opportunities that Internet can bestow upon it.
+- Whenever a business turns global, it is empirical that it should take advantage of the myriad opportunities the Internet can bestow upon it.

-- Apart from the limitless sales potential which the business eventually enjoys by keeping a worldwide existence, a particular brand must also invest on Internet resources which the customers can readily relate to irrespective of where they might be.
+- Apart from the limitless sales potential that the business eventually enjoys by keeping a worldwide existence, a particular brand must also invest in Internet resources that the customers can readily relate to, irrespective of where they might be.

-- Higher profits, increased sales, fresh knowledge and skill-development are also some marked advantages of global marketing.
+- Higher profits, increased sales, fresh knowledge, and skill development are marked advantages of global marketing.